quicwg/base-drafts/draft-ietf-quic-transport.md

 attackers; see Section 3.5 of {{?SEC-CONS}}.
 An on-path attacker can read, modify, or remove any packet it observes such that it no longer reaches its destination, while an off-path attacker observes the packets, but cannot prevent the original packet from reaching its intended destination.
-An off-path attacker can also transmit arbitrary packets.
+Both types of attackers can also transmit arbitrary packets.

 Properties of the handshake, protected packets, and connection migration are considered separately.